alice42/PythonAPI/INSTRUCTIONS.md

 ## Delete user

+Only owner of the account can delete it
+A deleted user will be logged out and the token blacklisted

+Send a `DELETE` request to the `user/<user_public_id>` route.
+(Authorization required)

 ## Create a property

 Send a `POST` request to the `/property` route with a `Content-Type: application/json` (Authorization required)

+notice that `room_count` can't be 0

 ```
 {